Members are at the heart of the BMA. Our elected members, supported by expert staff, play an important part in all our work.

 - leadership courses, which you are required to attend, depending on your role.

-Your committee induction information should cover everything you need to know about being a committee member, from expenses, honoraria and childcare to the BMA code of conduct.
+We have created a dedicated area with all you need to know about our expenses - from expenses, honoraria and childcare to the BMA code of conduct.

 Order BMA materials